How to run CubeBackup on a Synology NAS to backup Google Workspace data.

 For users who are not familiar with Docker, please follow the instructions below to create a containerized CubeBackup instance to backup your Google Workspace data.

-In the General Settings page, enter a Container Name (e.g. CubeBackup) and click the Advanced Settings button.
+In the General Settings section, enter a Container Name (e.g. CubeBackup) and check the Enable auto-restart button.
+Click Next.

 NOTE: We recommend that you do not select the Enable resource limitation option.
-If resource limitation is necessary, please ensure that CubeBackup is given at least 2 GB of Memory on your NAS server.
+If resource limitation is necessary, please ensure that CubeBackup is given at least 2048 MB of Memory on your NAS server.

-Switch to the Volume tab.
-You will need to create and bind mount the following four directories to your NAS server:
+In the Volume section, you will need to create and bind mount the following four directories to your NAS server:

 - Click the Add Folder button and select the storage path of your backup data (e.g. backupData/cubebackupData).
 Enter /cubebackup_data in the Mount path field.